gertvermeersch/vat-guard-woocommerce/languages/README.md

-# VAT Guard for WooCommerce - Translations
+# EU VAT Guard for WooCommerce - Translations

 This directory contains translation files for EU VAT Guard for WooCommerce plugin.